zuozhenggh/learning-library/developer-library/weblogic-to-oci/intro/intro.md

 ## Acknowledgements

  - **Author** - Emmanuel Leroy, May 2020
- - **Last Updated By/Date** - Emmanuel Leroy, July 30 2020
+ - **Last Updated By/Date** - Kay Malcolm, August 2020

 ## See an issue?

-Please submit feedback using this <a href="https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1" target="_blank">form</a>.

-Please include the <em>workshop name</em>, <em>lab</em> and <em>step</em> in your request.
+Please submit feedback using this [form](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
+Please include the *workshop name*, *lab* and *step* in your request.
 If you don't see the workshop name listed, please enter it manually.
-If you would like for us to follow up with you, enter your email in the <em>Feedback Comments</em> section.
-Please include the workshop name and lab in your request.
+If you would like for us to follow up with you, enter your email in the *Feedback Comments* section.